Aligning methodologies with global standards

 Our Services

-Three pillars of Labour Statistics modernisation
+Three Pillars of Labour Market Statistics Modernisation

 Each pillar can be engaged independently or as part of a comprehensive modernisation programme.